 Professor Keisari offers a possibility: The potential property of ablation to stimulate a system wide attack on cancer “…could portend a future collaboration with immunotherapeutic procedures.”
 To put it a different way, integrating a focal ablation with immunotherapy drugs may unite body’s native abilities together with pharmaceuticals in a way that each amplifies the effect of the other.
 If so, it would be a positive intended consequence—hopefully with no negative surprises.

 To sum up, FLA joins other types of thermal or chemical ablation in acting as an agent that calls the immune system into action, and programs it to target tumor specific cells in circulation or colonization elsewhere.
+For example, the response has been observed in HIFU (High Intensity Focused Ultrasound) cases.
+In a 2018 article by Mauri, et al, the authors note a positive unintended consequence: “One of the most fascinating aspects of image-guided ablations, and particularly of HIFU, is the reported possibility of determining a sort of stimulation of the immune system, with an unexpected ‘systemic’ response to treatments designed to be ‘local’.”[iii]
 When fortified by today’s (and tomorrow’s) immunotherapies, it may be an unbeatable combination.

 NOTE: This content is solely for purposes of information and does not substitute for diagnostic or medical advice.
 Talk to your doctor if you are experiencing pelvic pain, or have any other health concerns or questions of a personal medical nature.